Can't Beat The Real Thing

 Ella Fitzgerald, dubbed "the First Lady of song", dies at her home in Beverly Hills on Saturday, 15th June, aged 79.

-On the same day an IRA bomb devastates the city centre of Manchester, injuring more than 200 people.
+On the same day an IRA bomb devastates the city centre of Manchester, injuring more than 200 people and causing £700 million of damage.

 Mount Ruapehu in New Zealand erupts on 17th June.